From a Child’s Heart

 Waging a New Battle

-Monte’s wife and the impressive array of dedicated professionals she had recruited to serve on the Board of Directors of this new nonprofit organization were well aware that much needed to be done to prevent more families from the devastation esophageal cancer so frequently brings.
-With that conviction, the Board voted in June of 2009 to change the name of the organization to reflect its broader mission, and the Esophageal Cancer Action Network was born.
-ECAN was created with the primary goal to help raise awareness of the risk of Esophageal Cancer posed by persistent heartburn or gastroesophageal reflux disease known as GERD.
+Monte’s widow, Mindy Mintz Mordecai, and the impressive array of dedicated professionals she recruited to serve on the Board of Directors of this new non-profit organization were well aware that much change was necessary to prevent more families from experiencing the devastation Esophageal Cancer caused the Mordecais.
+With that conviction, the Board voted in June of 2009 to change the name of the organization to reflect its broader mission, and ECAN, the Esophageal Cancer Action Network was born.